Ski Touring recommended route

 4 (HIGH)

-5 (EXTREMELY HIGH)
+5 (VERY HIGH)

 Tips and suggestions

-Ski Mountaineering Rules
+Ski Touring Rules

 Public transport

-Travel safe and comfortable with the train to the Ötztal Bahnhof train station.
-Last stop and exit point is the train station Ötztal Bahnhof.
-Afterwards you can travel smoothly and quick with the public transport or our local taxi companies through the valley to your desired destination.
-Please find the current bus timetable here: http://fahrplan.vvt.at
+Travel comfortably and safely by train to the Ötztal station.
+The final station or exit point is ÖTZTAL station.
+Afterwards, you travel comfortably and quickly with public transport or local taxi companies through the entire valley to your desired destination!
+The current bus schedule is available at: http://fahrplan.vvt.at

 Directions